ghianninego/filta-frontend-assessment/readme.md

 yarn dev
 ```

-3. Open [http://localhost:3000](http://localhost:3000) to run the application in your chosen browser.
+3. Open [http://localhost:3000](http://localhost:3000) in your chosen browser.

 ## Exercise 1

-Displayed a responsive page based on the given designs and assets.
+Exercise 1 should display a responsive page based on the given designs and assets.

 ## Exercise 2

-Responsive display of `data.json` contents as either tabs or accordion.
+Exercise 2 also uses the concept of responsive displays.
+The contents of `data.json` should be shown in either tabs or accordion, depending on the screen size used.

 ###### Bonus: